NhuGiap04/NewsAggregator/API-Search/README.md

 Fatal error compiling invalid flag: --release?
 Most likely your Java environment variable points to JDK 1.8 or older.
 I can't find a way to make it work for JDK 1.8 yet.
-Just install JDK 17 or older.
+Just install JDK 17 or later.